Maintenance of Credentials FAQ

 I live outside Australia – how can I fulfil Criteria 3 activities?

-To enable some of these requirements to be met by those Members with an international location, it is anticipated that College AGMs will be made accessible by videoconferencing from 2021 onwards.
-Discussion will be held with individual Chapters to determine whether they have member requirements for their AGMs also to be videoconferenced.
+To enable some of these requirements to be met by those members with an international location, it is anticipated that College AGMs will be made accessible by videoconferencing from 2021 onwards.
+Discussion will be held with individual Chapters to determine whether they have member requirements for their AGMs also to be made available via videoconferencing.

 How do I record my MOC requirements?

-The College is investigating both a spreadsheet and web-based portal to easily record MOC requirements.
+The College has provided an Excel spreadsheet to easily record MOC requirements.
 Crucial to this system is the ability to enter case numbers or work hours either on a monthly or quarterly basis.
-For all criteria the clear translation into a graphic representation of whether each individual is on target to meet goals will be present so that Members can clearly visualise and monitor their progress.

 What is the process for re-accreditation if I fail to meet MOC requirements?